stanford-centaur/smt-switch/README.md

 # Building Tests
  You can build tests with `make test` from the build directory.
 After you have a full installation, you can build the tests yourself by updating the includes to include the `smt-switch` directory.
 For example: `#include "cvc4_factory.h"` -> `#include "smt-switch/cvc4_factory.h"`.

+## Debug
+The tests currently use C-style assertions which are compiled out in Release mode (the default).
+To build tests with assertions, please add the `--debug` flag when using `./configure.sh`.

+# Python bindings
+To compile python bindings, use the `--python` flag of `configure.sh`.
+By adding the flag `--py2`, you can ask CMake to use `python2`; however, this is not tested with CI.
+The python bindings require [Cython](https://cython.org).
+After configuring with python bindings, run `make` in the build directory as usual.
+The Python extension module will be `build/python/smt_switch.so`.
+To install this in your python environment, you can run `pip install -e ./python` from the `build` directory.